Jean Grey (film character): Reception

-Joe Garza of Slashfilm ranked Jean Grey from the X-Men film series 1st in their "Most Powerful X-Men Characters" list.
+Joe Garza of SlashFilm ranked Jean Grey from the X-Men film series 1st in their "Most Powerful X-Men Characters" list.
 Alexandra Moroca of CBR.com ranked Jean Grey 1st in their "10 Strongest X-Men In The Fox Movies" list.
 The A.V.
-Club ranked Framke Janssen's Jean Grey 60th in their "100 best Marvel characters" list.
+Club ranked Janssen's portrayal of Jean Grey 60th in their "100 best Marvel characters" list.